MarcosCunhaDev/products-app/README.md

 This is one way to run your app — you can also build it directly from Android Studio.

-# Sample examples of features implemented
+#  Examples of implemented features
 ## Fetching products (with Infinite scroll)
 ## Filter products by category
 ## Sort products by Price